JustinLung/chippr-beyco-a11ly-audit/README.md

   De homepagina heeft headings.
 - **Use only one h1 element per page or view.**
   Er zit alleen maar een h1 element op de homepagina.
-- **Heading elements should be written in a logical sequence.**
+- **Don't skip heading levels.**
-  De headings hebben geen logische volgorde.
   De kleine kopjes in de "How does it work?" gedeelte zijn h4 in plaats van h3.

 ##### Koffie Pagina
 - **Use heading elements to introduce content.**